alexandru/alexn.org/_posts/2021-01-26-tail-recursive-functions-in-scala-.md

 ## (Actual) Recursion

-Tail-recursions are just `while` loops.
+Tail-recursions are just loops.
 But some algorithms are actually _recursive_, and can't be described via a `while` loop that uses constant memory.
 What makes an algorithm actually recursive is _usage of a stack_.
 In imperative programming, for low-level implementations, that's how you can tell if recursion is required ... does it use a manually managed stack or not?

 But even in such cases we can use a `while` loop, or a `@tailrec` function.
 Doing so has some advantages.
 Let's start with a `Tree` data-structure: